psuong/VulkanRendering/README.md

 ## Subpasses ##
 A rendering pipeline with a single render pass can consist of multiple subpasses.
 Think post processing effects such as, edge detection, depth of field, etc.

+## Command Pool ##
+Command Pools manage memory that is used to store the buffers and command buffers are allocated from them.
+Command Buffers are executed by submitting them to one of the device queues.
+Each pool can only take command buffers that are submitted on a single type of queue.